- World Languages not Taught at UI: Offered Exams

-- Seek approval from the College of Liberal Arts and Sciences to take the exam at least four weeks before you hope to take the proficiency exam.
+- Seek approval from the College of Liberal Arts and Sciences to take the exam at least two weeks before you hope to take the proficiency exam.
 Without prior approval, your score will not be accepted.

 A student tested for proficiency in a language not taught at UI must reach the fourth level of proficiency in order to fulfill the GE CLAS Core World Languages requirement.
 This is the equivalent to the level of proficiency achieved by students who pass a second semester intermediate language course taught at UI.
 For proficiency exams offered as listed above, this corresponds to the "Intermediate Mid" level proficiency or higher.
 Students are informed via their uiowa.edu email address of their test level around two weeks after taking the test and the fulfillment of the GE requirement will be added to the student's degree audit.